mjknj18/Hawaii-Climate-Analysis/README.md

 1. Given a set of vacation dates, what are the historical maximum, minimum, and average temperatures for the same date range one year prior?
 2. Given a set of vacation dates, what is the total rainfall for each weather station for the same date range one year prior?
-3. Given a set of vacation dates, what are the daily normal maximum, minimum, and average temperatures for the same date range for all years on record.
+3. Given a set of vacation dates, what are the daily normal maximum, minimum, and average temperatures for the same date range for all years on record?

 ### Climate API

+#### Static Routes

+1. How much total precipitation did Hawaii receive during the last twelve months on record?
+2. What are the ID numbers and names of the weather stations collecting climate data?
+3. What are the temperatures observed by all Hawaii weather stations during the last twelve months on record?

+#### Dynamic Routes

+1. For a given start date, what are the maximum, minimum, and average temperatures for all dates on and beyond that date?
+2. For a given start and end date combination, what are the maximum, minimum, and average temperatures for all dates between those dates inclusive?

 ## Datasets